This post is part of a series of AWS related posts.

 In case the egress traffic inspection product from a 3rd party doesn’t support automatic failure detection, or if horizontal scaling is needed, you can use an alternative design.
 With this design, there is no need to create a VPC attachment on the Transit Gateway for egress VPC.
 Instead, an IPsec VPN must be created from Transit Gateway to the EC2 instances.
 BGP is used to distribute route information.

-It is expensive to deploy a NAT Gateway in every VPC, because NAT Gateways are charged by hour.
+It is expensive to deploy a NAT Gateway in every VPC, because NAT Gateways are charged by the hour.
 Therefore, centralizing a NAT Gateway is sensible.
 This can be done by creating an egress VPC in a “networking services” account.
 Then, all outbound traffic is routed from spoke VPCs to the NAT Gateway through Transit Gateway:

 When centralizing a NAT Gateway by leveraging Transit Gateway, an extra Transit Gateway data processing charge is made.